[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 What comes to mind when you think of the perfect submissive?

-Perhaps it is someone who is entirely focused on their Dominant, able to follow the rules and pre-emptively do whatever their Dominant might desire.
+Perhaps it is someone who is entirely focused on their Dominant?
+Someone who finds it easy to follow the rules and pre-emptively do whatever their Dominant might desire?

-How does this change when you have ADHD?
+How does this approach to kink change when you have ADHD?

 ADHD, or attention deficit hyperactivity disorder, is a medical condition that affects the way a person thinks and acts.
-This often presents as someone being inattentive, hyperactive, and impulsive – three things that can often clash with the pop culture view of submission.
-As a submissive with ADHD, I have had to work with my Dominant to make sure that my submission isn’t adversely affected by my ADHD.
+This often presents as someone being inattentive, hyperactive, and impulsive—three things that can often clash with the pop culture view of submission.
+As a submissive with ADHD, I have had to work with my Dominant to make sure that my submission and BDSM relationship isn’t adversely affected by my ADHD.

-One of the ways inattention in ADHD can affect a D/s dynamic is forgetfulness.
-Forgetting rules, forgetting tasks, forgetting where things have been placed… not something that is in the picture-perfect view of a “sub”!
+One of the ways inattention in ADHD can affect a D/s or kink dynamic is forgetfulness.
+Forgetting rules, forgetting tasks, forgetting where things have been placed… not something that is in the picture-perfect view of a sub!
 Thankfully, this is something this can be easily accommodated.
-Having the rules written up and displayed somewhere is a straightforward way of not relying on the memory.
-Having things placed in see through or open containers lets you quickly see where they are.
+Having the rules written up and displayed somewhere is a straightforward alternative to relying on the memory.
+Having things placed in see-through or open containers lets you quickly see where they are.
 A long-term solution is to have your Dominant help you create habits, so you do not need to remember a thing.

-Whilst I have spoken at length about the challenges of having ADHD, it does come with a number of positives too.
-Those of us with ADHD often excel when in “crisis mode”, meaning we can be very good if something goes wrong in a scene.
+I have spoken at length about the challenges of having ADHD in a BDSM relationship.
+But it does come with a number of positives too.
+Those of us with ADHD often excel when in “crisis mode”, meaning we can be very good if something goes wrong in a kink scene.
 ADHD folks are also creative in our problem solving, making us the perfect people to do puzzle-based tasks or mend broken toys.
-And ADHD people can also be more adventurous, making us the perfect partner for trying new activities in the bedroom.
+And ADHD people can also be more adventurous, making us the ideal partner for trying new activities in the bedroom.

 Redridingbrat is a switchy brat who loves nothing more than to engage her submissive side.
 Her main experiences involve rope, D/s and discussions surrounding disability within the kink community.

-How Wand Vibrators Helped Me Reclaim My Sexuality When Antidepressants Killed It
+How Wand Vibrators Helped Me Find My Sexual Desire Again When Antidepressants Killed It

-The second time was a different matter, though.
-This time, the antidepressants actually took the edge off the worst of the sadness and hopelessness, and I still wanted sex.
-I just couldn’t orgasm, either with my partner or by myself.
-Though orgasm is not necessarily the goal of sex, this quickly became frustrating and then enraging.
+The second time antidepressants didn’t kill my libido entirely, but they did decrease it.
+They took the edge off the worst of the sadness and hopelessness, and I found myself wanting sex occasionally.
+But I couldn’t orgasm, either with my partner or by myself.
+Though orgasm is not necessarily the goal of sex, this quickly became frustrating and then maddening.
 I felt like my body was betraying me.
 Like I had to choose between having a properly functioning brain and a satisfying sex life.

-The turning point came when my then-partner pulled out a wand vibrator after about a month of this issue.
-That thing finally broke through the orgasm block.
-And, once that dam broke, it became easier and easier to get there again.
+The turning point in reclaiming by libido and orgasms came when my then-partner suggested trying a wand vibrator.
+It finally broke through the orgasm block and, once that dam broke, it became easier and easier to get there again.
 I invested in a wand for myself pretty quickly after that, and it became my go-to toy.

-Even now, when I’m not currently on any psychiatric medication (though I accept I might be again in the future), I’m most likely to reach for my wand vibes when I’m in the middle of a bad depression funk.
+Despite having finally found an antidepressant that doesn’t kill my libido, my mental health still has an impact on my sexuality.
 Contrary to popular belief, it’s still possible to feel horny at the same time as being depressed.
 Sad people need pleasure and orgasms, too!
-There have also been times when I haven’t felt horny, but I knew intellectually that an orgasm would make me feel better.
+There have also been many times in my life when I haven’t felt horny, but I knew intellectually that an orgasm would make me feel better.

-The thing with my favourite wand vibes is that ultimately, they can wrench an orgasm from my body with very little active input from me.
-This has a lot of fun potential (forced orgasm scenes anyone?)
-It’s also extremely useful during periods of significant depression.
-If I want to orgasm at my own or a partner’s hand, or with a lower powered toy, it can be fun but often requires significant effort, mentally if not physically.
+Whether my libido is being killed my antidepressants or decreased by depression itself, a good wand vibrator can wrench an orgasm from my body with very little active input from me.
 With a powerful enough wand, I basically just put it in the right spot and wait for the orgasm to happen.
 In this way, I can access pleasure and the positive physical and mental health benefits of orgasm even when I feel so low I don’t want to leave my bed.

-Except I actually could, and I needed and deserved to have both.
+Except I actually could.
+I needed and deserved to have both.

 Thanks to Honey Play Box for sponsoring this post.
 All views and experiences are my own!